Myth: Doesn't the wraparound ruin the competition?

 Can spectators watch?

 Yes of course!
-It will be open to the general public and there will be a "gaming" fee to enter and that also gets you one hour gaming time on the computer.
+It will be open to the general public and there will be a $10 "gaming" fee to enter and that also gets you one hour gaming time on the computer.

 Will it be streamed?

 Yes.
 The Settle it on the Screen team will be streaming the tournament for us.
 The plan is to stream on the twitch channel http://www.twitch.tv/kingofnhl94.

 What is the Code of Conduct?

 We ask that you respect all participants at ALL times.

-Why are you using the game settings: 5 min periods, no offsides, penalties on, no line changes, manual goalie on?
+Why are you using the King of 94 game settings: 5 min periods, no offsides, penalties on, no line changes, manual goalie on?